Explained: Covid-19 protocols for I-League 2nd Division | Goal.com

 In fact, even before the teams touch down in Kolkata, the entire squad, staff and officials must get tested for Covid-19 twice.
 The first test should have been done between 15th to 18th September followed by another one between 22nd to 23rd September.
 Only those who have tested 'negative' in both the tests reports will be allowed to enter the hotel.

-Two players from Bhowanipore FC (Akash Mondal and Sudipta Malakar) and one from Bengaluru United (Amey Ranawade) have already been tested positive.
+Two players from Bhowanipore FC (Akash Mondal and Sudipta Malakar) have already been tested positive.

 The last date to submit both test reports is 24th September.